Background

 Tokenized assets being traded on ATS platforms:

-• Real Estate: Platforms like RealT offer tokenized real estate properties, showcasing the transformative potential of combining tokenization and ATS.
+- Real Estate: Platforms like RealT offer tokenized real estate properties, showcasing the transformative potential of combining tokenization and ATS.
+For more on real estate capital raising strategies, see our guide on raising capital for your real estate fund through equity crowdfunding.

 Challenges and Concerns